 A Lake Elizabeth platypus tour takes you deep into Victoria’s Otway Ranges.
 Not only will you likely spot one of Australia’s strangest and most elusive animals, you’ll do it in beautiful location.

 It was cold too.
 Even though it was late April there was still a noticeable chill in the air.
-When another car pulled up, neither of us wanted to get out to see if it was our guide.
+When another car pulled up on the other side of the road, neither of us wanted to get out to see if it was our guide.
 There was only one way to decide.

 ‘Steve?’
 I said hello and Ruby introduced herself.
-She was our guide and would hopefully be taking us to our first wild platypus sighting.
+She was our guide for this dawn tour.
+She would hopefully be taking us to see our first platypus in its natural habitat.
 We were soon following behind her for the short drive to Lake Elizabeth.

 Lake Elizabeth is a platypus paradise